 Annual leave starts with understanding how to manage time off at your small business, but it can be difficult to handle if you don’t have the right processes in place.

-For people who work a 5-day-week, it’s pretty simple, they get the statutory allowance of 28 days per week.
+For people who work a 5-day-week (full time), it’s pretty simple, they get the statutory allowance of 28 days per week.

-But if, for example, you have part-time employees, this means you will have to calculate the allowance according to how many days they work per week.
+If, for example, you have part-time employees, this means you'll have to calculate the allowance according to how many days they work per week.